yohannd1/cc-ystd/README.md

 # `cc-ystd`

-This repository hosts some experimental alternatives to the standard library, just for fun.
+This repository hosts some experimental alternative classes to the standard library, just for fun.